 To visit the Best Practices dashboard, click on the “Health” icon in the left-hand navigation.
 Then at the top of the window, click “Best Practices.”

-The Best Practices page lists all of the checks which one or more of your database instances are currently failing (you can also see checks which have passed by clicking “Show closed Best Practices”).
-To view specific Best Practices and which instances have failed a check, click one of the Categories, and then click one of the Types to expand.
+The Best Practices page lists all of the checks which one or more of your database instances or queries are currently failing (you can also see checks which have passed by clicking “Show closed Best Practices”).
+To view specific Best Practices and which checks have failed, click one of the Categories, and then click one of the Types to expand.
 For example, in this screenshot, there are three Categories, and the first Category is expanded to show three Types:

 Click on one of the Types to see a list of instances which have failed that check: